sideye/conspicuous_consumption/log.md

 	- Our current free plan allows for 30k free calls to face API, of which we've used about 2k so far.

 Issues
-- We've maxed out our free requests using this service.
-They only gave us 5k total, which was not enough to even scrape Rudas' data.
+- We've maxed out our free requests using this service (I was not aware that there was a limited free amount before maxing it out).
+There was only 5k total free requests (per IP I think), which was not enough to even scrape Rudas' data.
-	- Found a potential solution [here](https://stackoverflow.com/questions/49788905/what-is-the-new-instagram-json-endpoint).
+	- Found a potential workaround [here](https://stackoverflow.com/questions/49788905/what-is-the-new-instagram-json-endpoint) that does not require the above API.
 Will look into later.

 Next steps
 - Resolve existing issue to get user profile JSONs to determine their full names.